PaNOSC-ViNYL/Oasys-Docker/README.md

 ```

-## What does runn.sh
+## runn.sh

-this container run with the UID 1000 (user oasys)
+this container runs with the UID 1000 (user oasys)

 `--volume=$HOME:/home/oasys:rw `

-it binds mount your home folder to oasys's home, all file created from the container will be owned by uid 1000
+it binds mount your home folder to oasys's home, all files created from the container will be owned by uid 1000

 This is the content of runn.sh